truenas/documentation/content/TruenasApps/UsingCustomApp.md

 <!-- Existing content to be rewritten once Custom App redesign is complete -->

 <!--
-SCALE includes the ability to run third-party apps in containers (pods) using Kubernetes settings.
+TrueNAS includes the ability to run third-party apps in containers (pods) using Kubernetes settings.

 {{< expand "What is Kubernetes?" "v" >}}
 Kubernetes (K8s) is an open-source system for automating deployment, scaling, and managing containerized applications.